Introduction

 /ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU

-$ ipfs name resolve -r /ipns/libp2p.io
+> ipfs resolve /ipns/libp2p.io

 /ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU